tjwkura5/microblog_EC2_deployment/stuff.md

 **Configure Application Server:**

-We should already have python, venv installed from running the jenkins_install script but lets make sure we have the correct verions set.
+We should already have python and venv installed from running the jenkins_install script but lets make sure we have the correct verions set.

 1. Run the following command to check the version.

     ```
     python3 --version
     ```
-2. If python Python 3.9 is not the default version you need to update the alternatives system:
+2. If Python 3.9 is not the default version you need to update the alternatives system:

     ```
     sudo update-alternatives --install /usr/bin/python3 python3 /usr/bin/python3.9 2